psndna88/AGNi-xanmod_x86-64/drivers/net/wireless/realtek/rtl88x2bu/README.md

 * NetGear A6150
 * TRENDnet TEW-808UBM
 * jjPlus WMU6202 miniPCIe - USB
-- Numerous adapters that are based on the supported chipsets
+- Numerous additional adapters that are based on the supported chipsets

 Note: If you are looking for information about what adapter to buy, click [here](https://github.com/morrownr/USB-WiFi) and look for Main Menu